pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

             This method allows you to avoid a memory copy by passing a writable buffer and reading the resulting data.
 You are responsible for correctly sizing the buffer and properly handling the data.
-Failure to do so correctly can result in crashes.
 This method should only be used when extremely high performance is a requirement and you will be making many small calls to ``update_into``.

         :param bytes data: The data you wish to pass into the context.
         :param buf: A writable Python buffer that the data will be written into.
-This buffer should be ``n - 1`` bytes bigger than the size of ``data`` where ``n`` is the block size (in bytes) of the cipher and mode combination.
+This buffer should be ``len(data) + n - 1`` bytes where ``n`` is the block size (in bytes) of the cipher and mode combination.
         :return int: Number of bytes written.
         :raises NotImplementedError: This is raised if the version of ``cffi`` used is too old (this can happen on older PyPy releases).